dljw98/Capstone-Project/README.md

 - ```run_algorithm(orders_df, catchments_df, phlebs_df, api_key, isMultiEnds = False)```
 - ```run_algorithm_version_timeMatrix(orders_df, catchments_df, phlebs_df, time_matrix)```

-These 2 functions are very similar in terms of its intended usage.
+These 2 functions are very similar in terms of its intended usage - to generate the Optimal Routes for each phlebotomists.

    - ```create_data_model(time_matrix, time_window, revenues, num_vehicles, servicing_times, expertiseConstraints, orders_capacities, phlebs_capacities,  cost_rating_weight, metadata)``` gets all necessary features generated using functions in ```FeatureEngineering.py``` to return a dictionary of data for the model to reference during optimization process. *Important: the Or-tools model only accept integer value (float is not allowed).